Rich Swann: Championship reign and pursuits (2021–2024)

 On May 28, Swann defeated Matt Cardona at the Vegas Vacation event held by The Wrestling Revolver to win the Impact Digital Media Championship for the first time.
 Afterwards, Cardona refused to give up the title, attacked Swann after the match, and made it off with the title belt.
 On the June 9 episode of Impact!, Cardona appeared on a Zoom call with tag team partner Brian Myers, "relinquishing" the title to the latter after suffering a torn bicep.
 Myers challenged Swann to a Digital Media Championship match at Slammiversary to determine the "real" champion, where Swann defeated Myers to retain the title.
 At Against All Odds, Swann lost the title to Myers in a Dot Combat match, ending his reign at 35 days.
 On the August 18 episode of Impact!, Swann competed in a six-way elimination match to determine the number one contender to Josh Alexander's Impact World Championship at Bound for Glory, which was won by Eddie Edwards.
 At Victory Road, Swann teamed with Heath and Alexander in a six-man tag match against Honor No More, which they lost.
 At Bound for Glory, Swann competed in the Call Your Shot Gauntlet, eliminating Eric Young but was eliminated by Steve Maclin.
 On the Countdown to Over Drive pre-show, Swann won a six-way match.

 On January 13, 2023, at Hard To Kill, Swann lost to Steve Maclin in a Falls Count Anywhere match.
 On the January 26 episode of Impact!, Swann won the "Golden Six-Shooter" six-way elimination match to earn an Impact World Championship match against Josh Alexander at No Surrender.
 At the event, Swann failed to beat Alexander for the title.
+On March 24 at Sacrifice, Swann teamed with Steve Maclin and Frankie Kazarian losing to Time Machine (Alex Shelley, Chris Sabin, and Kushida).
+On May 26 at Under Siege, Swann teamed with Ohio Versus Everything (Sami Callihan and Jake Crist) defeating The Design (Deaner, Angels, and Kon) in a six-man tag team match.
+On June 9 at Against All Odds, Swann competed in the 8-4-1 match to determine the number one contender for the Impact World Championship, which was won by Nick Aldis.

+On January 13, Swann would compete in the first match of the newly rebranded TNA, in a loss to Steve Maclin at Hard To Kill.